yahoo/Oak/README.md

 As explained above, when constructing off-heap OakMap, the memory capacity (per OakMap instance) needs to be specified.
 OakMap allocates the off-heap memory with the requested capacity at construction time, and later manages this memory.
 This memory (the entire given capacity) needs to be released later, thus OakMap implements AutoClosable.
 Be sure to use it within try-statement or better invoke OakMap's close() method when OakMap is no longer in use.

-Please pay attention that multiple views can be defined to the same underlying memory of OakMap.
-That is when other sub-maps are created.
-Do not worry, the true memory release will happen only when last of those views is closed.
+Please pay attention that multiple Oak sub-maps can reference the same underlying memory of OakMap.
+The memory will be released only when last of those sub-maps is closed.
 However, note that each sub-map is in particular an OakMap and thus AutoCloseable and needs to be closed (explicitly or implicitly).
 Again, close() can be invoked on different objects referring to the same underlying memory, but the final release will happen only once.

 ## Usage